-Wondering the best places in Zurich for solo female travelers?
-In this week’s Solo Girls Guide my friend Anna from Expert World Travel has put together this great guide full of the best things to do and see, as well as where to stay in Zurich, and some safety tips!
+Wondering the if Zurich is worth visiting?
+In this week’s Solo Girls Guide my friend Anna from Expert World Travel has put together this great guide full of the best places to travel and see in Zurich, as well as where to stay, and some safety tips!

 When it comes to solo travel, Switzerland has many great destinations to offer.
 From nature to architecture, this country has something for everyone.